Delivering Vital COVID-19 Information Around the Globe

 The work of Internews – to support and grow local, trusted, accurate sources of information – has never been more needed.
 We responded by launching new programs and redesigning existing projects to meet information needs on the ground.

-A snapshot1 of our response from April to June 2020:
+A snapshot of our response through September 2020:

 Internews provided support directly related to